locationtech/geotrellis/docs/guide/examples.rst

-**Motivation:** You would like to work with assets on S3, but you want to use an S3 client (or clients) with a configuration (various configurations) different form the default client configuration.
+**Motivation:** You would like to work with assets on S3, but you want to use an S3 client (or clients) with a configuration (various configurations) different from the default client configuration.

-That can be accomplished by sub-classing ``S3AttributeStore`` and/or ``S3ValueReader``, perhaps anonymously.
+This can be accomplished by sub-classing ``S3AttributeStore`` and/or ``S3ValueReader``, perhaps anonymously.

 .. code:: scala